 Physical Endurance

-Standing for extended periods may be required, especially when dealing multiple hands in a row.
-Dealers should assess their physical endurance to ensure they can meet the demands of the role.
+Standing for extended periods may be required, especially when dealing with multiple hands in a row.
+Dealers should assess their physical endurance to meet the role's demands.

 Inability to Participate in Hands